Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

 - `.fishingStrength(f: number)`: Sets the fishing strength of the rod, defaults to a value based on the tool's tier
-- `.castModel(model: string)`: Sets the model used when the rod is cast, if not set a default one will be created which will use a texture with the same path as the normal texture with `_cast` appended to the end
+- `.castModel(model: string)`: Sets the model used when the rod is cast, if not set a default one will be created which will use a texture with the same path as the normal texture with `_cast` appended to the end or the one provided via the `.castTexture` method
 - `.smallBait()`: Adds the rod to the correct tag to allow it to hold small bait
 - `.largeBait()`: Adds the rod to the correct tag to allow it to hold large bait
+- `.castTexture(t: string)`: Sets the texture used when the rod is cast out

 #### Example